 ERP systems are inflexible, often counterintuitive, and can be downright cumbersome!
 Do you agree?

-New research indicates that many of you do…at least to some extent.
-A recent article in SmartData Collective has revealed that one-third of companies find it ‘difficult’ or ‘very difficult’ to make changes to their ERP systems.
+Research indicates that many of you do, at least to some extent.
+An article in SmartData Collective has revealed that one-third of companies find it ‘difficult’ or ‘very difficult ‘to make changes to their ERP software.
 Author Robert Kugel explored three reasons why IT teams are struggling to implement these changes:

 #1.
 Applications Built on Top of the ERP System.

 Smartphones and tablets have made it easier for users to interact with core ERP functions.
-It’s easy to build innovative processes on top of your ERP system – but they are outside of the system.
-But are we prepared to build a future on an ERP system ‘cobbled together’ with a bunch of external apps?
+It’s easy to build innovative processes on top of your ERP system – but they are outside the system.
+Are we prepared to build a future on an ERP system ‘cobbled together with a bunch of external apps?

 #2.
 ERP is a Mission Critical ‘Core’ System

 As such, there is zero tolerance for failure.
 Guaranteeing reliability and safety requires a complex set of redundant systems – plus heavy-duty testing and quality assurance processes.

 #3.
 The Business Processes That ERP Systems Manage are Incredibly Complex.

 ERP Systems span multiple business units across locations and jurisdictions.
 The processes are so diverse and complicated that they require complex systems to support them.
 IT struggles to keep up with the processes and depends on the business for ongoing knowledge transfer.
 No wonder mistakes are made!